Thriving Climate Program

 Below are some current Thriving Climate Program projects:

-SGA staff and experts have convened a working group with the California Air Resources Board; China’s National Development & Reform Commission (NDRC); Tsinghua University; UC Berkeley; and the Emmett Institute on Climate Change and the Environment at UCLA to design a roadmap for the California and Chinese cap-and-trade systems to facilitate the creation of one larger marketplace for the reduction of carbon pollution using market mechanisms.
+At Seventh Generation Advisors, we are actively engaged in supporting carbon pricing instruments around the world as an effective solution to climate change.
+To learn more about this work, please visit our Put a Price on It!
+Solutions Page.
+This work was launched when SGA staff and experts convened a working group with the California Air Resources Board; China’s National Development & Reform Commission (NDRC); Tsinghua University; UC Berkeley; and the Emmett Institute on Climate Change and the Environment at UCLA to design a roadmap for the California and Chinese cap-and-trade systems to facilitate the creation of one larger marketplace for the reduction of carbon pollution using market mechanisms.
 The further goal is to align this unified system with other global carbon markets to ultimately put a price on carbon in the majority of the world’s economy by 2025.

 Clean Energy Access Fund